-MISCELLANEOUS CHARLOTTE AREA
+MISC CHARLOTTE AREA

-1951 - The Carl and Orpha Baxter Residence, 322 Mammoth Oaks, Charlotte.
+1951 - The Carl and Orpha Baxter House, 322 Mammoth Oaks, Charlotte NC.
 Designed by the Baxters.
 Built by a local builder.
-Sold toEarl and Beatrice Armstrong in 1977.
+Located on 1.25 acres with some incredible gardens in the rear.
+Sold in 1977 to Earl and Beatrice Armstrong.
 Sold in 1978 to John E. and Patricia M. Hardman, II.
 Sold in 1989 to Charles and Faye Klumpp.
 Sold in 2002 to Eldred Hudson and Robert (Bob) Rossier.
-Located on 1.25 acres with some incredible gardens in the rear.
 Photos by Bob Rossier.

-1952 - The A. R. Hoover III House, 501 Journey Street SW, Concord NC.
-The architect and engineer was A. R. Hoover III.
+1952 - The A. R. Hoover, III House, 501 Journey Street SW, Concord NC.
+Hoover was the architect and engineer.
 4200 sf.
 Renovations between 2005 and 2010.
 Sold in 2010 to Chris and Angela Evans.

 1953 - 3108 Airlie Street, Charlotte NC.
 Architect unknown.
 Sold in 2013 to Laura K. and John Scott Wilkening.
 Sold in 2016 to Alexandra Wentz and Austin Crane.